I’m gonna be honest with y’all here: I was having a pretty rough time recently.

 12.)
 Write in your journal

 I just recently discovered how great journaling can really be when I decided to actually dedicate time to journaling regularly.
-I actually wrote a whole post about starting a journal, that you can read right here – with 55 journal prompts to get you started!
-Whether you’re into bullet journals, art journals, stream of consciousness writing, whatever.
+Whether you’re into bullet journals, art journals, stream-of-consciousness writing, or whatever.

 Journaling can really help you sort out and process your thoughts.
 It can also help you let out some creativity.
 So if you’re upset about something, I encourage you to write about it in your journal or do a brain dump to help you sort out what you’re feeling and (possibly) overcome it.